tom-lord/regexp-examples/README.md

 `/\d{1,4}/.examples(max_repeater_variance: 3, max_group_results: 10)`

-Due to code optimisation, this is not something you need to worry about (much) for Regexp#random_example.
+Due to code optimisation, this is not something you need to worry about (much) for `Regexp#random_example`.
 For instance, the following takes no more than ~ 1 second on my machine:

 `/.*\w+\d{100}/.random_example(max_repeater_variance: 1000)`